Our novel gene therapy utilizes an adeno-associated virus (AAV9) to deliver a functional copy of the faulty BBS gene in key tissues.

 In preclinical studies, our BBS1 novel gene therapy modified the underlying disease of BBS, rescuing vision loss by halting retinal degeneration, stopping BBS-induced weight gain and the development of obesity.1,2

-Human phase 1 trials are anticipated to enroll in the first half of 2023.View all data
+Human phase 1 trials are anticipated to enrol at end of 2024.View all data

 Intracerebroventricular (ICV) delivery of an Adeno-associated virus 9 (AAV9) expressing human BBS1 (hBBS1) is able to ameliorate the neurometabolic phenotype in the Bbs1M390R/M390R mice.More info